Carew Castle: Tudor period

 The de Carews fell on hard times in the post-Black Death period and mortgaged the castle.
-It fell into the hands of Rhys ap Thomas, who made his fortune by strategically changing sides and backing Henry Tudor just before the battle of Bosworth.
+It fell into the hands of Rhys ap Thomas, who made his fortune by strategically changing sides and backing Henry VII just before the battle of Bosworth.

-Rewarded with lands and a knighthood, he extended the castle with luxurious apartments with many Tudor features in the late 15th century.
-An inner doorway is decorated with three coats of arms: those of Henry VII, his son Arthur and Arthur's wife Catherine of Aragon.
-This allegiance turned sour.
+He also remodelled the great hall and built the lesser hall; in doing so he added a large window to the great hall facing the inner gatehouse and lesser hall.
+The historian Audrey Thorstad suggests that this was to draw attention to the castle's architecture, and contrasted this with the decision not to install such a window with views outside the castle towards the Carew River.

+The royal allegiance turned sour.
 Rhys' grandson Rhys ap Gruffudd fell out of favour and was executed by Henry VIII for treason in 1531.
 The castle thus reverted to the crown and was leased to various tenants.
 In 1558 it was acquired by Sir John Perrot, a Lord Deputy of Ireland, who completed the final substantial modifications of the castle.
 The Elizabethan plutocrat reconstructed the north walls to build a long range of domestic rooms.